tomascortes/Concavity-Metrics/README.md

 ## Concavity Metrics
 Repository to explore metrics to compare and mesure concavity in real data

+I asumed that the x axe will always be time.
+The code is made in a way that any timescale works.

 # Bigger distance between de curve and the start-finish line
 The bigger distance between the curve and the start-finish line for each side.
 Normilized so its in proportion to the length of the start-finish line